giovanniboscu/continuous-section-field/technical-white-paper/00_overview.md

 ## Motivation and Methodological Positioning

-In standard engineering practice, non-prismatic members are often approximated as a **sequence of equivalent prismatic elements**.
-This approach introduces unavoidable modeling choices:
-- number of segments,
-- location of sampling points,
-- averaging rules for section properties.

-If such a piecewise representation is not acceptable for the target accuracy, the method’s limitations become evident.
-Because the result depends on discretization choices (segment count, sampling locations, and property averaging rules), the numerical solution may reflect user decisions more than the member’s actual physical description.

-CSF adopts a different standpoint:
-- the member is defined once as a **continuous geometric and sectional field**;
-- numerical solvers are forced to **sample this field**, rather than inventing piecewise-constant substitutes.
+Standard practice approximates non-prismatic members as prismatic segments.
+The result depends on arbitrary choices: segment count, sampling points, averaging rules.
+CSF defines the member as a continuous field.
+The solver samples this field; it does not invent piecewise-constant substitutes.

-This does not eliminate discretization at the solver level, but it **removes arbitrariness from the definition of sectional properties**.
+Discretization remains at the solver level.
+Arbitrariness is removed from the section definition.

 ---